André Vos: Rugby career

 Vos attended Selborne College in East London, South Africa (he represented Border at the 1992 Craven Week) and the then University of Port Elizabeth.

 He represented South Africa at the U21 and at under 23 level.

 He made his senior provincial debut for Eastern Province (then coached by Alex Wyllie) in 1995, and played 35 matches for that province in 1995 and 1996.

 He played for the Golden Lions in 1997.

 In 1998 he wore the Queensland Reds' jersey in the Super 12 earning 11 full caps for the Australian franchise.

 He returned to South African shores in 1998 to play for the Cats in the Super 12 and for the Golden Lions in the South African Currie Cup.

 He made his international debut against Italy in Port Elizabeth on 12 June 1999 as a replacement.
 The final score was 74-3 in favour of the Springboks.

 He was in the starting 15 for the next match in Durban.
 He was in and out of the starting 15 for the next eight test matches, starting in only three.

 After the IRB Rugby World Cup in 1999 he took over the captaincy of South Africa from Joost van der Westhuizen.

 He went on to earn 33 test caps for South Africa (6 as substitute), 16 as captain.
 He scored 5 tries for South Africa.
 His international career record is: played 33, won 18, drew 1, lost 14.

 Vos retired from international rugby in 2002, saying, "Physically I am no longer up to Springbok rugby."

 Harlequins

 Vos signed for Harlequins in 2002.
-In 2004, he captained the side to there European Challenge Cup victory, beating Clermont Auvergne, at the time known as Montferrand, 27-26 in the final.
+In 2004, he captained the side to their European Challenge Cup victory, beating Clermont Auvergne, at the time known as Montferrand, 27-26 in the final.

 In 2006, he captained the side as they won promotion from the RFU Championship back to the Premiership.
 He captained the side for three years until he resigned at the end of the 2005/6 season, when Paul Volley took over.